willymcallister/willymcallister.github.io/_articles/lc-natural-response-intuition.md

 Eventually, we reach a state where the charge on the top plate is the same as the bottom plate.
 The voltage across the capacitor therefore falls to $0$.

-Over at the inductor there is a current flowing, even though the voltage is $0$, because the energy stored in the inductor's magnetic field keeps the current flowing.
+Over at the inductor there is a current flowing, even though the voltage is $0$, because the energy stored in the inductor's magnetic field keeps it flowing.
 (Current does not abruptly drop to $0$ when the voltage reaches $0$.)
 ![LC natural response intuition 2]({{ site.baseurl }}{% link i/lc_natural_response_intuition2.svg %}){: .centered :}

-<p class="caption">The voltage eventually falls to $0$ (the amount of charge on the top and bottom capacitor plates is the same).
-At the same time, the current in the inductor reaches a peak value.
-That current continues to pump charge onto the bottom plate of the capacitor.</p>
+<p class="caption">The voltage eventually falls to $0$ as the amount of charge on the top and bottom capacitor plates becomes the same.
+At the same time, the current in the inductor reaches its highest value.
+That current continues to pump the remaining charge onto the bottom plate of the capacitor.</p>

-The inductor current continues to move charge from the top plate of the capacitor to the bottom.
+The inductor current continues to move charge from the top plate to the bottom.
 Now there is more positive charge on the bottom plate than the top, so the voltage actually reverses sign and becomes negative.

-As charge builds up on the bottom plate, it repels against the arrival of new charge from the inductor current (electrostatic repulsion).
+As charge continues to build up on the bottom plate, it repels against the arrival of new charge from the inductor current.
 The inductor current bends over and starts to drop back towards $0$.

 ![LC natural response intuition 3]({{ site.baseurl }}{% link i/lc_natural_response_intuition3.svg %}){: .centered :}